 Customer service skills.
 A business owner will also benefit from customer service skills.
-Good phone etiquette, the ability to understand customer concerns, and punctuality will all improve a business’ reputation and can encourage customers to become repeat clients.
+Good phone etiquette, the ability to understand customer concerns, and punctuality will improve a business’ reputation and encourage customers to become repeat clients.

 Marketing talents.
 Most customers only need tree trimming or tree removal services occasionally, so it’s important for business owners to take an active role in marketing the business on an ongoing basis.